Crystal Palace - Liverpool: How to watch, start time, team news, odds

 Team news: Crystal Palace – Liverpool (INJURY REPORT)

-Liverpool: OUT: Virgil van Dijk (knee), Thiago Alcantara (knee), Diogo Jota (knee), Joe Gomez (knee), James Milner (thigh), Xherdan Shaqiri (undisclosed), Konstantinos Tsimikas (knee)
+Liverpool: Virgil van Dijk (knee), Thiago Alcantara (knee), Diogo Jota (knee), Joe Gomez (knee), James Milner (thigh), Xherdan Shaqiri (undisclosed) and Konstantinos Tsimikas (knee) all remain out injured, but Joel Matip and Naby Keita have returned to the starting lineup.

 What they’re saying: Crystal Palace – Liverpool